+2023 No. 2022 No.

-College 2022 No. Group 2021 No. College 2021 No. The number of key management personnel including the CEO & Principal was: 6 5 5
+The number of key

+management personnel including the CEO & Principal

+was: 6 6

-Of the Key Management Personnel, the Group Chief Executive Officer, and Group Chief Financial Officer with LSEAT have separate contracts of employment covering their work for London & South East Academies Trust (LSEAT).
+Of the Key Management Personnel, the Group Chief Executive Officer, and Group Chief Financial Officer have separate contracts of employment covering their work for London & South East Academies Trust (LSEAT).
 The values reported below represent the emoluments paid in respect of the duties of employment for the College Group.
 The value of the work carried out for LSEAT will be reported in the accounts of that entity as appropriate.